Bow River Fly Fishing Techniques

 Streamer Fishing

 Streamers imitate baitfish, leeches, and crayfish—high-protein meals that attract the largest trout.
-Fall is prime time for aggressive streamer takes from pre-spawn brown trout.
+Fall is prime time for aggressive streamer takes from pre-spawn brown trout averaging 20+ inches.

 Pro Tips: